jayrulez/traktor-docs/engine/scripting.md

 ### Key Patterns

+These patterns show the correct way to use Traktor's Lua API:

 | Pattern | Correct | Incorrect |
 |---------|---------|-----------|
 | **Import** | `import(traktor)` at top of script | No import (won't have namespaces) |